-9.1 Supporting Pupils
+9.1 Supporting Children

-- We recognise that a pupil, who is abused or witnesses violence, may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - We recognise that the school may provide the only stability in the lives of pupils who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a pupil in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mental health problems. - We understand the impact on a pupil's mental health, behaviour and education when experiencing difficulties, abuse and/or neglect.
+- We recognise that a child who is abused, or witnesses, violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mental health problems. - We understand the impact on a child's mental health, behaviour and education when experiencing difficulties, abuse and/or neglect.

-Our school will support all pupils by:
+Our school will support all children by: